-5 MNRT / TFS 2015 National Forest Resources and Monitoring.
+Abdallah, J.M.
+(2014).
+Contribution of The Forest Sector to the National Economy Ministry of Natural Resources and Tourism National Forest Programme, Special Study to National Forest Programme Formulation funded by FAO.
+6 MNRT / TFS 2015 National Forest Resources and Monitoring.
 Main Results.
 May 2015.
 Results published on 24th of June 2015.